-MHA is very pleased to announce that this month, the City of Melbourne has requested interim protection for all places cited in its recently completed West Melbourne heritage review.
+MHA is very pleased to announce that this month, the City of Melbourne has requested the Minister for Planning to apply interim protection for all places cited in the recently completed West Melbourne heritage review.

-The recent pace of change in West Melbourne has been frenetic, even relative to the development pressure we’ve seen in the CBD and Southbank.
+The pace of change in the industrial part of West Melbourne just north of Latrobe Street has been frenetic, even relative to the development pressure we’ve seen in the CBD and Southbank.
 Since 2004, the suburb’s population has almost doubled, with three quarters of these newcomers housed in residential apartments.
 Presently, a further 2800 dwellings are either under construction, approved or awaiting planning approval, hence the imperative for the study.

-The review grants protection for the famous Apollo Gym, originally built as a warehouse and one of Melbourne’s first ever poured concrete structures.
+The review identified the famous Apollo Gym, originally built as a warehouse and one of Melbourne’s first ever poured concrete structures as worthy of protection.
 The gym was among the first established in Australia and pioneered the teaching of women’s self defense classes.

 Dominick Cleary’s 1897 bootmaking workshop is one rare example of the suburb’s surviving nineteenth century industrial heritage.
 Older still, Charles Barber’s shop and residence dates to 1867, built from a distinctive and unusual basalt masonry.

-Of equal note and creating some precedent, the review also provides protection for the 1980s postmodern infill housing in Capel Street, which will rank these among the first postmodern buildings anywhere in Melbourne to be granted heritage protection.
+Of equal note and creating some precedent, the review also provides protection for some 1980s postmodern ‘infill’ housing in Capel Street, built by the then Ministry of Housing.

 And while we’re talking postmodernism, the building you only ever want to admire from the exterior, 1989’s Godfrey Spowers and Darryl Jackson-designed Melbourne Remand Center joins the neighbour it references, the fabulous red brick Victorian former Sands and MacDougall warehouse in also gaining protection.